 So let’s talk about this vital flavoring.
 We’ll explore the unique characteristics of hardneck varieties.
 You’ll discover the difference between hardneck and softneck garlic.
 Everything about the “stinking rose” will be explored today!

-Good Products for Hardneck Garlic:
+Good Products At Amazon for Hardneck Garlic:

 - Espoma GM25 Organic 3-2-3 Chicken Manure